On this page

 Description: Southern Alpine Resort Management Board will install drainage piping and bin enclosures made from recycled plastic.

-Description: Surf Coast Shire Council will install recycled plastic products, including a boardwalk, decking and outdoor seating, that meet the Bushfire Attack Level (BAL) rating requirements.
+Description: Surf Coast Shire Council will install recycled plastic products, including a boardwalk, decking and outdoor seating.

 Description: The City of Whittlesea will rehabilitate pavement with foam bitumen asphalt, with the base course made from recycled materials including glass, sand and aggregates.